Wellpark Online Learning

 Written assignments will be submitted online through Moodle, our online learning support system.
 Theory and Practical tests and exams will be sat during block courses.

-Yes if you are studying for your Diploma in Homeopathy but the second year of the Diploma in Nutrition and the third year of the Bachelor of Naturopathic & Herbal Medicine must be done on campus and at our student clinic at Kawai Purapura, Mill Lane Albany, Auckland, which includes the clinical programme.
+No the third year of the Bachelor of Naturopathic & Herbal Medicine must be done on campus and at our student clinic in Albany, Auckland, which includes the clinical programme.
 The learning that takes place during these supervised clinical sessions will ensure that you graduate with confidence and that you are ready to consult or even set up your own practice.
 This means being in Auckland for at least three full days of face to face classes a week.